Accessing Florida state records and public information is easier than ever, thanks to state laws and records management improvements.

 Only a spouse or a family member of the person in question can seek out birth and death certificates.
 Note, that anyone over 18 can obtain their own birth certificate.

 Where Do I Get Vital Records Replacements & Copies in Florida?
-(Get Free Marriage Records in Florida)
+(Get Free Marriage Records)

 Interested parties can purchase a certified copy or a replacement through the Florida Department of Health (DOH).
 The department offers three ordering options for vital records: